guardian/modern-js-workshop/lessons/flow.md

 mistakes — like mistyped property names, out-of-order arguments, references to missing values, checks that never fail due to implicit conversions, and so on — and worse, unraveling assumption and guarantees in code written by others."

-In other words, Flow catch a large number of common bugs with few false positives and therefore the developers are more confident that their code is more robust.
+In other words, Flow catches a large number of common bugs with few false positives and therefore the developers are more confident that their code is more robust.

 ### Flow vs Typescript